 Smartphone Apps for Conversions

 In recent years, a plethora of smartphone apps have emerged that can perform conversions between centimeters and inches, as well as many other units of measurement.
-These apps are convenient, easy to use, and often free.
+But these apps are convenient, easy to use, and often free.
 Some apps even allow you to take a photo of an object and then measure its dimensions directly on the screen.

 The Ongoing Debate: Metric vs. Imperial